International Airlines Group announces significant investment into Nova Pangaea Technologies in global race to secure Sustainable Aviation Fuel

 IAG's investment will progress the development of 'NOVAONE', NPT's first waste-to-fuel commercial-scale production facility, and the UK's first of its kind.
 The project is in addition to IAG's investment programme in SAF, which at the end of 2022 amounted to $865 million in firm commitments on SAF purchases and investments.

-A recent report from cCarbon calculates that Europe will produce a third of the world's SAF by 2030, with the SAF global market value reaching $29.7 billion, up from $1.1 billion last year.
-NPT is eyeing expansion in Europe as the region will play an important role in delivering global supplies of SAF.
+A recent report from cCarbon calculates that North America will produce 36% of the world's SAF by 2030, with the SAF global market value reaching $29.7 billion, up from $1.1 billion last year.
+NPT is eyeing expansion in North America as the region will play an important role in delivering global supplies of SAF.

 Luis Gallego, CEO, IAG said: